 Figure A.1.1.1.
 Grouping of salmon river stocks in six assessment units in the Baltic Sea.
 The genetic variability between river stocks of an assessment unit is smaller than the genetic variability between river stocks of different units.
 In addition, the river stocks of a particular unit exhibit similar migration patterns.
-Note that not all rivers are indicated in the map.
+Wild salmon rivers (dark blue), mixed salmon rivers (light blue), reared salmon rivers (red), river stretches not accessible for salmon (grey).